cyberiums/cyberdoc/docs/_dapp/mobile-accounts.md

 NSSearchPathForDirectoriesInDomains(.documentDirectory, .userDomainMask, true)[0]`, so you
 could set the keystore path to `datadir + "/keystore"`.

-The last two arguments of the `GethNewKeyStore` factory method are the crypto parameters defining how resource-intensive the keystore encryption should be.
-You can choose between `GethStandardScryptN, GethStandardScryptP`, `GethLightScryptN, GethLightScryptP` or specify your own numbers (please make sure you understand the underlying cryptography for this).
+The last two arguments of the `Geth FlavoursNewKeyStore` factory method are the crypto parameters defining how resource-intensive the keystore encryption should be.
+You can choose between `Geth FlavoursStandardScryptN, Geth FlavoursStandardScryptP`, `Geth FlavoursLightScryptN, Geth FlavoursLightScryptP` or specify your own numbers (please make sure you understand the underlying cryptography for this).
 We recommend using the *light* version.